Validation of the VUV-reflective coating for next-generation liquid xenon detectors: Reflectance measurements

 \subsection{LIXO2: reflectance in LXe}

 The reflectance of the samples in LXe is measured using a setup, LIXO2, constructed at the University of Alabama.
 The setup shares with its earlier version, LIXO, the xenon handling and data acquisition systems, which are described elsewhere~\cite{lixo}.
 The LIXO2's cryostat is a larger version of the LIXO's one, with additional feedthroughs to control stepper motors.
 The LIXO2's LXe chamber features two ultrahigh vacuum rotary feedthroughs that transmit torque from the two external stepper motors to the payload inside the chamber using magnetically-coupled stainless-steel shafts~\cite{md10}.
 The payload consists of a system of stainless-steel gears and lever arms that enable the rotation of the collimated scintillation light source and reflected light detector around the sample placed in a PEEK holder at the center.
 The detector is a 6x6 mm$^2$ Hamamatsu VUV4 S13370-6050CN SiPM~\cite{vuv4}.
 The LXe scintillation light is excited with an $^{241}$Am radioactive source that is enclosed in a chamber of a PEEK collimator.
 The collimator has an opening of 0.99 mm diameter.
-A SiPM attached to the side of the collimator such that its field of view is limited to the inside of the collimator's chamber.
+The source-sample and sample-detector distances are 38.2 and 41.2 mm, respectively.
+Another S13370-6050CN SiPM attached to the side of the collimator such that its field of view is limited to the inside of the collimator's chamber.
 The collimator SiPM provides a way to trigger on the scintillation light flash caused by a $^{241}$Am decay and to monitor the stability of the light yield.
-Another SiPM is placed immediately behind the sample to monitor the stability of light flux at the sample's location.
+A third S13370-6050CN SiPM is placed immediately behind the sample to monitor the stability of light flux at the same distance from the source as the sample.
+During each measurement, the collimated source is placed behind a sample (at 180$\degree$ of incidence) directly aimed at the sample SiPM.
 The light seen by the sample SiPM may in principle vary independently from the light seen by the collimator SiPM due to changes in the LXe absorption length.
 During the whole measurement campaign, the collimator's and sample's SiPMs measured the light levels to be stable to within 3\% rel. and 4\% rel., respectively.
 The measured variation was used as a correction to the light seen by the detector SiPM during different measurements.
 Figure~\ref{fig:payload} shows a CAD model of the payload.

 An optical simulation of the setup is implemented using the same software and approach as in Ref.~\cite{darwin_chroma}.
 The Monte Carlo (MC) simulation includes a detailed description of the setup's geometry and optical properties, so is expected to accurately predict the width of the light beam emitted from the 0.99-mm opening of the collimator as it gets wider due to the geometric divergence and Rayleigh scattering in LXe~\cite{ray_2}.
 It currently implements a sample's surface as an ideal plane, which ignores the effect of microfacets producing a specular lobe.
 Figure~\ref{fig:beam} shows the simulated beam profiles as distributions of photon hits on a sample and the detector SiPM for the case when the collimated source is positioned at 20$\degree$ of incidence on the sample.